ResearchObject/ro-crate/docs/pages/resources/quick-reference.md

 | Web-based File or Dataset | `sdDatePublished` | SHOULD | Should indicate when the `@id` was accessed
 | Web-based File or Dataset | `localPath` | MAY | May indicate a destination path that can be used when downloading the data | | New |

+* A `File` entity MAY have an `@id` that is a local identifier beginning with `#`, in which case it is **not** considered to be a Data Entity.
+    * though it MAY still be linked to the _Root Data Entity_ via [hasPart].
 * If `contentUrl` has more than one value, then a checker service SHOULD try each provided value until one resolves and returns a correct [contentSize].

 ### Referenced RO-Crates

 [Referenced RO-Crates – full specification](../data-entities#referencing-other-ro-crates)

-This section describes how an RO-Crate A may reference another RO-Crate B. Properties in the "Property/Target" column are properties of the data entity within A that represents B.
+This section describes how an RO-Crate A may reference another RO-Crate B. Properties in the "Property/Target" column are properties of **the data entity within A that represents B**.

 | Property/Target | Severity | Description | Notes | Changed in 1.2 |
 | ------- | ------| ------ | ------- | --- |